MithiDocs

 Vaultastic technical teams assist with configuration, endpoint validation, and performance tuning.

-LegacyFlo can ingest data from FTP or SFTP locations.
+The Data Upload application can ingest data from FTP or SFTP locations.

 1. NAS exports files to an FTP or SFTP server.

-2. A LegacyFlo upload job retrieves the files.
+2. An Upload request retrieves the files.

 3. Data is uploaded to Vaultastic Open or Deep Store.